Hair: Human hair growth

 Hair grows at different speeds and different lengths.
 Its composition causes different colors and textures, which influence how long the hair strands grow.

 Marianne Ernst, a German "Long hair model".

 The three stages of hair growth are the anagen, catagen, and telogen phases.
 Each strand of hair on the human body is at its own stage of development.
 Once the cycle is complete, it restarts and a new strand of hair begins to form.
 The growth rate of hair varies from individual to individual depending on their age, genetic predisposition and a number of environmental factors.
 It is commonly stated that hair grows about 1 cm per month on average; however reality is more complex, since not all hair grows at once.
 Scalp hair was reported to grow between 0.6 cm and 3.36 cm per month.
 The growth rate of scalp hair somewhat depends on age (hair tends to grow more slowly with age), sex, and ethnicity.
 Thicker hair (>60 μm) grows generally faster (11.4 mm per month) than thinner (20-30 μm) hair (7.6 mm per month).

 It was previously thought that Caucasian hair grew more quickly than Asian hair and that the growth rate of women's hair was faster than that of men.
 However, more recent research has shown that the growth rate of hair in men and women does not significantly differ and that the hair of Chinese people grew more quickly than the hair of French Caucasians and West and Central Africans.
-The quantity of hair hovers in a certain range depends on hair colour.
+The quantity of hair hovers in a certain range depending on hair colour.
 An average blonde person has 150,000 hairs, a brown-haired person has 110,000, a black-haired person has 100,000, and a redhead has 90,000.
 Hair growth stops after a human's death.
 Visible growth of hair on the dead body happens only because of skin drying out due to water loss.

 The world record for longest hair on a living person stands with Smita Srivastava of Uttar Pradesh, India.
 At 7 feet and 9 inches long, she broke a Guinness World Record in November 2023, having grown her hair for 32 years.